bitwarden/contributing-docs/docs/contributing/pull-requests/chromatic.md

 ![Chromatic UI Tests](ui-tests.png)

-_UI Review_ depends on the changes.
-Changes to the Component Library should be reviewed by the design department, which is done by requesting a review of `bitwarden/dept-design` in GitHub.
-For all other changes the reviewing developer is responsible for approving the UI Review in Chromatic.
+The action required for _UI Review_ depends on the failing stories:

+- Component Library should be reviewed by the design department, which is done by requesting a review of `bitwarden/dept-design` in GitHub.
+- Other changes should be reviewed by the reviewing developer(s).

 The review can be accessed by clicking on the **UI Review** check.

 ![Chromatic UI Review & Publish](publish-review.png)